Jaguo415/Growth-Data-Analysis-/README.md

 <img width="1039" alt="Screen Shot 2022-01-17 at 7 27 42 AM" src="https://user-images.githubusercontent.com/83923903/149799055-02eb5196-2e0b-4545-95ca-a1265aa3c145.png">

 ### The Problem
 While this Data is great for summarization.
 It is unfortunatly is not in a computer readable format.
-(Like a .CSV, .PY, .JS file or a stamdard Column structure) Before we can even begin our analysis,  we to need clean our data and transform it into a computer readable format.
+(Like a .CSV, .PY, .JS file nor a standard Column table structure) Before we can begin our analysis,  we must clean our data and transform it into a computer readable format.
 While the Data itself isn't Dirty.
-Only the architecture/format of the data is messy.
+We identified the architecture/format of the data is quite messy.

 #### Fix Data Structure
-We apply a re-format to transform the table into column structure.
-We add the products, into a product column.
+* We apply a re-format to transform the table into column structure.
+We add the products, into their own product column.

 <img width="1615" alt="Screen Shot 2022-01-17 at 7 31 20 AM" src="https://user-images.githubusercontent.com/83923903/149799521-88d07687-2ea0-4fff-aaa9-176c1b0f8d2c.png">